GraionDilach/Planescape-Torment-Voice-Pack-for-EE-2.6/README.md

 This mod adds the Planescape Torment characters' voices into the Infinity Engine (Baldur's Gate/Baldur's Gate II/Icewind Dale) Enhanced Edition games version 2.6 or above.

 ## Version history
+### 1.1.1
+Flip the order of VERSION and SUPPORT in WeiDU.
+1.0.2 was a failstart but I probably mixed up my local test folders to realize it.

 ### 1.1.0

 Rename all voice files for better grouping when there are multiple audio mods installed.